bashbaugh/old-personal-site/_posts/2018-09-22-anet-a8-3d-printer-review.md

 (the screw terminal outlined in orange fell off).
 I own a soldering iron and was able to quickly re-solder the terminal back onto the board, but it might be a problem if you don't own a soldering iron.
 Luckily, I have never heard of this happening to anyone else.

 One possible mistake I noticed in the instructions was the orienation of the build plate.
+The instructions direct you to install the build plate with the central metal bar facing upwards - the problem with this is that it forces the y belt (the belt that moves the build plate) to bend upwards to connect with the build plate.
+Normally, the belt _should_ be flat - so I don't know whether the Anet instructions are incorrect or the firmware that comes with the printer is adjusted to compensate for the slight warp in the belt.
+Either way, I'm pretty sure that it's better to have a flat y belt, so I just ended up flipping the plate over so the center bar is on the bottom.
+This mostly fixes the issue.

 _That's the end for now!
 The next part is coming soon._